 The fictional dating show on the drama, Couple Making, is based on MBC’s real variety program We Got Married, where they throw celebrities into fake relationships for the cameras.
 The concept is a competition-based mat-seon program, essentially setting up people on blind dates for the purposes of finding a marriage partner.
 The major difference is that in Couple Making, celebrity ladies compete over a non-celebrity eligible bachelor who gives them roses to prevent their elimination (a la The Bachelor), which is how Yoon Pil-joo ends up as a contestant on the show.
 Through the show Ae-jung gets to meet Doctor Yoon officially and become friendly with him.

 The Greatest Love is highly recommended for fans of the Hong Sister shows, or fans of Gong Hyo Jin or Cha Seung Won.
-I didn't know what to expect going in, and I ended up being touched, especially by Oppa Cha's remarkable performance; I had found a new favorite Korean actor to love.
+I didn't know what to expect going in, and I ended up being touched, especially by Oppa Cha's remarkable performance; because of this show I had found a new favorite Korean actor to love.